UBC-Solar/sunlink/README.md

 ### Creating a Python virtual environment

-It is highly recommended that you create a Python virtual environment to avoid installing packages for your system Python interpreter.
+It is highly recommended that you create a Python virtual environment to avoid breaking your system-installed version of Python.

 You may choose to create your virtual environment folder anywhere but I like to create it in the project root directory: